turboscrew/rpi_stub/Readme.txt

 This is a rough 'conceptual' pseudocode of the program Here asynchronous/independent code sequences are called processes PROCESS loader
     set up exceptions
     set up serial
     set up gdb-stub
     reset gdb-stub
     FOREVER
         BKPT
-		IF program loaded THEN // loaded by gdb-stub
-			IF arguments THEN
+        IF program loaded THEN // loaded by gdb-stub IF arguments THEN
                 CALL program with arguments (probably doesn't return) notify program status (if program returns)
+                reset gdb-stub
+            ELSE
+                CALL program with NULL arguments (probably doesn't return) notify program status (if program returns)
                 reset gdb-stub
             ENDIF
         ENDIF
     ENDFOREVER
 ENDPROCESS

 PROCESS exception_handler (really kind of exception vector)
     store registers
     IF exception is reset THEN
         START reset
     ELSIF exception is serial tx THEN
         START serial_output
     ELSIF exception is serial rx THEN
         START serial_output
     ELSE
         START gdb-stub
     ENDIF
 ENDPROCESS

 PROCESS reset
     move program to upper memory
     START loader
 ENDPROCESS

 PROCESS serial_output
     IF data to send in queue THEN
         send data from queue
     ENDIF
     restore registers
     return from exception
 ENDPROCESS

 PROCESS serial_input
     IF data to receive THEN
         receive data to queue
         IF ctrl-C encountered THEN
             notify gdb_stub about ctrl-C
             set exception pending for gdb-stub
         ENDIF
     ENDIF
     restore registers
     return from exception
 ENDPROCESS

 PROCESS gdb-stub
     handle debug exception (all except reset, serial tx and serial rx) handle pending status (like remove single-stepping breakpoints) send pending response to gdb-client (response for s,c,...) set stub_running to TRUE
     WHILE stub_running DO
         CALL gdb-stub command_interpreter
         // to resume, set stub_running to FALSE and return from call ENDWHILE
     restore registers
     return from exception
 ENDPROCESS